When to visit the vet?

 - HormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
 They regulate numerous bodily functions, including growth, metabolism, and reproduction. management

-- Current studies are evaluating approaches to administer external progesterone in case of progesterone deficiencyDeficiency means a lack or absence of a necessary substance required for normal bodily functions or health, such as vitamins, minerals, or hormones..
-However, the risk of side effects (e.g. cholestasis, uterine inflammation) must be weighed.
+- Current studies are evaluating approaches to supplement progesterone externally in cases of progesterone deficiencyDeficiency means a lack or absence of a necessary substance required for normal bodily functions or health, such as vitamins, minerals, or hormones..
+However, the risk of side effects (e.g., cholestasis, uterine inflammation) must be weighed.

-- Close monitoring of progesterone levels can detect impending abortions in time.
+- Close monitoring of progesterone levels can detect impending abortions early.

 - Breeding hygiene and breeding management